boostorg/mp11/README.md

 but can also be used standalone, although it does require Boost.Config.
 A single-header form is available in [include/boost/mp11_single.hpp](include/boost/mp11_single.hpp).

+The Mp11 documentation is included in the repository and [can be browsed here](https://rawgit.com/pdimov/mp11/master/doc/html/mp11.html).

 ## Supported compilers

 * g++ 4.7 or later